 The formula =IF(COUNTIF($C$5:$C$11,C5)>1,RANK(D5,$D$5:$D$11,0)/100,0) checks if there are any duplicates of the value in cell C5 within the range $C$5:$C$11.
 If there are duplicates, it calculates the rank of the value in cell D5, relative to the range of values $D$5:$D$11, and divides the result by 100.
 If there are no duplicates, the formula returns 0.
 More specifically, the COUNTIF function counts the number of times the value in cell C5 appears in the range $C$5:$C$11.
 If this count is greater than 1 (indicating that there are duplicates), the RANK function calculates the rank of the value in cell D5, relative to the range $D$5:$D$11, in descending order (the 0 as the third argument specifies this).
 The resulting rank is then divided by 100.
 If the count is not greater than 1, the formula returns 0.

-- Now we are going to add Tie Break and Rank in the G5 cell to get the final rank.
-So we write the following in the G5 cell.
+- Add the Tie Break and Rank in the G5 cell to get the final rank by applying the following formula in the cell:

 =E5+F5

-4. Rank Highest to Lowest with Singular Criteria Without Tie Breaking
+Method 4 – Rank from Highest to Lowest with Singular Criteria Without Tie Breaking

-We are going to use the dataset given below to rank the dataset without any tie-breaking.
-We have used the RANK.EQ function to rank from highest to lowest with singular criteria without tie-breaking.
+We are going to use the dataset given below to rank the dataset without any tie breaking.

-- Now we are going to write the following in the D5 cell and then drag and drop the fill button D5 to D11.
+- Copy the following formula to cell D5, apply it, and then drag and drop the fill icon from D5 to D11:

 =RANK.EQ(C5,$C$5:$C$11)+COUNTIF($C$5:C5,C5)-1